David Marsden: NYTheSpirit.com

 Most recently, Marsden and his business partner Igor Loukine created the subscription based radio channel NYTheSpirit.com, which launched in September, 2014.
 The station plays a mixture of music, concentrating heavily on the 1980s alternative scene, but with a freeform mentality that mimics Marsden's 1980s heyday at CFNY.

 After leaving The Rock, Marsden began doing occasional live hosting gigs on NYTheSpirit; the first one aired on Christmas Eve 2014.
-Beginning in February 2015, The Marsden Theatre became a regular feature on NYTheSpirit; the live show is currently broadcast Friday and Saturday nights (8PM to midnight, EST).
-As well, there is an annual 4-hour Christmas Eve special.
+Beginning in February 2015, The Marsden Theatre became a regular feature on NYTheSpirit; the live show was broadcast Friday and Saturday nights (8PM to midnight, EST) through 2024, but is now heard once a week on Saturdays from 9 to midnight.
+As well, there is an annual 4-hour Christmas Eve special (which Marsden originated while at CHUM-FM, and continued during his stints at CFNY and CKGE).

 Legacy

 Marsden has been profiled in exhibits at the Rock and Roll Hall of Fame, both for his on-air Dave Mickie persona and for his role as program director of CFNY.
 He is openly gay, and has also worked as a club DJ at gay club nights dubbed "The Mars Bar".
 He was featured in a 2015 documentary about radio DJs called I Am What I Play, directed by Roger King.
+He was also featured in the 2025 documentary CFNY: The Spirit of Radio, directed by Matt Schichter.
 An animated likeness of him at the control board on CFNY appears in a video of The Spirit of Radio by the band, RUSH.